All Episodes

 They call it the International Herald Tribune.

-This is the New York Times reprinted under a different banner and with some localized European news, but it made it clear the Lancet was the source that a lot of people thought Ebola could be spread by virtue of the air, like other contagious viruses are.
+But it made it clear the Lancet was the source that a lot of people thought Ebola could be spread by virtue of the air, like other contagious viruses are.

 When the experts describe the Ebola disaster, they do so with numbers.

-The statistics include caseloads, deaths, and the rate of infection, but also the ones that describe the speed of the global response.
+These statistics include caseloads, deaths, and the rate of infection, but also the ones that describe the speed of the global response.

-And right now, the math is favoring the virus, meaning caseloads, death, rate of infection, vastly outpacing the speed of the response.
+And right now, the math is favoring the virus, meaning caseloads, death, rate of infection vastly outpacing the speed of the response.

 Global health officials are looking closely at the reproduction number, quote unquote, which estimates how many people on average will catch the virus from each person stricken.